JaneliaSciComp/SongExplorer/README.md

 # Installation #

 SongExplorer can be run on all three major platforms.
-Installation is as simple as downloading a compressed binary file, unpacking it, and setting your PATH environment variable.
+Installation is as simple as downloading a compressed binary file, unpacking it, and opening a file.
 If you have a Linux distribution other than Ubuntu, then you might need to use a container (e.g. Docker), as Tensorflow, the machine learning framework from Google that SongExplorer uses, only supports Ubuntu.

 Training your own classifier is fastest with a graphics processing unit (GPU).
 On Linux and Windows you'll need to install the CUDA and CUDNN drivers from